-The Subject Lands include an existing 2-storey dwelling known as the John Fleming House as shown on Attachments 5 and 6.
-The John Fleming House will be relocated and rehabilitated in accordance with VOP 2010 and Zoning By-law 1-88.
-Vaughan Council on October 21, 2020 approved the recommendation of Heritage Vaughan to allow the Dwelling to remain protected for up to 5 to 10 years, and to approve the proposed preservation, relocation, and rehabilitation of the John Fleming House as part of a future Site Development Application.
-The Cultural Heritage Division has advised the proposed protection measure plans around the John Fleming House is to their satisfaction and the Owner shall advise Cultural Heritage staff when the protection measures have been implemented.
+The Subject Lands include an existing 2-storey dwelling known as the Henry Burton House as shown on Attachment 5 and 6.
+The main block of the Henry Burton House will be relocated and rehabilitated in accordance with VOP 2010 and Zoning By-law 1-88.
+Vaughan Council on October 21, 2020 approved the recommendation of Heritage Vaughan to allow the Dwelling to remain protected for up to 5 to 10 years, and to approve the proposed preservation, relocation, and rehabilitation of the Henry Burton House as part of a future Site Development Application.
+The Cultural Heritage Division has advised the proposed protection measure plans around the Henry Burton House is to their satisfaction and the Owner shall advise Cultural Heritage staff when the protection measures have been implemented.

-The John Fleming House is located partially within the VPZ (Block 8 on Attachment 4) proposed to be conveyed to the City as a condition of the Draft Plan.
-Prior to registration, the Owner shall submit a draft Reference Plan identifying the John Fleming House.
-This would allow the Owner to convey the valleylands to the City while retaining the Part of the Reference Plan with the John Fleming House until a revised Heritage Impact Assessment ('HIA') is submitted and the relocation and rehabilitation of the John Fleming House is complete, to the satisfaction of the Development Planning Department.
+The Henry Burton House is located entirely within the valleyland and VPZs (Block 15 and Block 9 on Attachment 4) proposed to be conveyed to the City as a condition of the Draft Plan.
+Prior to registration, the Owner shall submit a draft Reference Plan identifying the Henry Burton House.
+This will allow the Owner to convey the valleylands to the City while retaining the Part on the Reference Plan identifying the Henry Burton House until a revised Heritage Impact Assessment ('HIA') is submitted and the relocation and rehabilitation of the Henry Burton House is complete to the satisfaction of the Development Planning Department.

-Prior to the registration, the Owner shall provide financial securities as specified in the Heritage Conservation Plan, in a form and amount satisfactory to the Development Planning Department.
-The security shall be released at the time the John Fleming House is relocated and the Part of the draft Reference Plan identifying the John Fleming House is conveyed to the City free of all costs and encumbrances at the assumption stage of the Subdivision Agreement.
+Prior to registration, the Owner shall provide financial securities as specified in the Heritage Conservation Plan in a form and amount satisfactory of the Development Planning Department.
+The security shall be released at the time the Henry Burton House is relocated and the Part of the draft Reference Plan identifying the Henry Burton House is conveyed to the City free of all costs and encumbrances at the assumption stage of the Subdivision Agreement.
 A condition to this effect is included in Attachment 1.

-The Owner has provided a letter from the Ontario Ministry of Heritage, Sport, Tourism, and Culture Industries to confirm of review and entry of the Stage 4 Archaeological Assessment into the Ontario Public Register of Archaeological Reports.
-As such, the Cultural Heritage Division is satisfied with the provided Archaeological Reports and standard archaeological clauses shall apply.
+The Owner has provided a letter from the Ontario Ministry of Heritage, Sport, Tourism, and Culture Industries to confirm review and entry of the Stage 4 Archaeological Assessment into the Ontario Public Register of Archaeological Reports.
+As such, the Cultural Heritage Division is satisfied with the provided Archaeological Reports and the standard archaeological clauses shall apply.
 A condition to this effect is included in Attachments 1 and 2.